samsheffield/Senior_Thesis/docs/week1.md

 - Describe what you are currently considering for your Senior Thesis.
 This is not a proposal, so you don't need to have specific plans at this points.
 - Are you currently considering collaboration?
 What skills do you have and how might you like to collaborate?

-Be prepared for 5-10 minutes (Please manage your time)You do not need to create a formal slideshow presentation unless you find it useful for organizing your thoughts and managing your time.
+Be prepared for 5-10 minutes (Please manage your time).
+You do not need to create a formal slideshow presentation unless you find it useful for organizing your thoughts and managing your time.

 ## Next Week